Five Reasons Why No One Buys Your Baskets

 In just 30 minutes the problem is revealed along with super-easy methods I share on how to fix it.
 Then I hear back from those same designers who are now selling lots of gift baskets and wonder why they waited so long to speak with me.

-1. You make them with stuff you want, not what customers want.
+1. You make gift baskets with stuff you want, not what customers want.

 Don’t get dazzled when you see things that you like.
 That was one of my mistakes when I began making gift baskets.